 |---|

-| Ludwig Maximilian University of Munich (LMU) | €97 semester fee | Languages: mostly German, plus a growing number of English-taught Master’s and some doctoral options | Humanities, social sciences, law, medicine, and natural sciences at a major research university |
+| Ludwig Maximilian University of Munich (LMU) | €97 basic Studierendenwerk fee from summer semester 2026; no regular tuition fees for most standard degree programs, with exceptions for some special graduate and professional programs | Mostly German, with selected English-taught Master’s, double-degree, and international doctoral options | Humanities, social sciences, law, medicine, and natural sciences at a major research university |

-| University of Music and Performing Arts Munich (HMTM) | €97 semester fee | Language: mainly German | Music, dance, drama, arts management, and performance-based study in a conservatory setting |
+| University of Music and Performing Arts Munich (HMTM) | €97 semester contribution for winter semester 2026/27; some special programs charge additional fees | Mainly German; some postgraduate artistic programs may have different language-certificate rules | Music, dance, drama, arts management, and performance-based study in a conservatory setting |

 Quick Facts: Costs and Admissions for Studying in Munich